cleomart/Frogger-Game/README.md

 There's a little frog stuck at the bottom of a rectangular world composed of land and water where cars and lillies gradually moving from left-to-right.
 Help the frog cross!

+This project was developed for CIS 35A: Java Programming class at De Anza College.

 ## Install and Play

 Clone the repository